yaya7211/GAY/README.md

 	- 0 : 2nd caracter from [1.0.2]
 We stopped before using the last element of [1.0.2] because we took all elements from 30.
 The first caracter is always the first caracter from the first part of the cyphered word.
-If the greatest common divisor equal 1, we add a caracter from the word to cypher until the GCD changes.
+If the greatest common divisor equal 1, the first part become the first half of the word ( ex : 3040 become 30).

 That's all for the algorythm, let's use it in the module.